mccoderpy/discord.py/docs/api.rst

     :param kwargs: The keyword arguments for the event that raised the exception.

-.. function:: on_socket_event_type(event_type)

-    Called whenever a websocket event is received from the WebSocket.

-    This is mainly useful for logging how many events you are receiving from the Discord gateway.

-    .. versionadded:: 2.0

-    :param event_type: The event type from Discord that is received, e.g. ``'READY'``.
-    :type event_type: :class:`str`

 .. function:: on_socket_raw_receive(msg)

-    Called whenever a message is completely received from the WebSocket, before it's processed and parsed.
-This event is always dispatched when a complete message is received and the passed data is not parsed in any way.
+    Called whenever a message is received from the WebSocket, before it's processed.
+This event is always dispatched when a message is received and the passed data is not processed in any way.

     This is only really useful for grabbing the WebSocket stream and debugging purposes.

-    This requires setting the ``enable_debug_events`` setting in the :class:`Client`.

     .. note::